 - e-Delivery for transporting information securely and reliably across borders;

 - e-Signature for signing documents electronically and validating electronic signatures;

 - e-Identity for identification using national ID cards.
 In the future, lawyers will be able to identify themselves in their professional capacity via a role authentication system for lawyers called "Find a lawyer 2".

 Communication activities are planned to keep all EU countries, legal professions, the industry and other stakeholders up-to-date with the project's latest developments.

-The project foresees the adaptation and/or adoption of solutions developed by sibling interoperability projects such as STORK, PEPPOL and SPOCS.
+The project foresees the adaptation and/or adoption of solutions developed by sibling interoperability projects such as STORK, PEPPOL, SPOCS and e-SENS.